CryptoManufaktur-io/eth-jit-exiter/README.md

 ## Security

-`eth-jit-exitter` is expected to run behind a firewall and only accessible by trusted sources.
+`eth-jit-exiter` is expected to run behind a firewall and only accessible by trusted sources.

 Make sure to secure the environment where you're running both the webhook and signers.